snake-fan/KnowAct/docs/V1ProjectBreakdown.md

 - Edge-consistency warnings are generation-time review hints only.
 Promotion does not read, validate, recompute, or copy them.
 - Keep `consistency_warnings.json` in the originating candidate-map run only.
 - `Knowledge-State Outline Agent Step` first drafts full-graph node-level `mastery_level`, `misconceptions`, and `unknowns` from the confirmed `Profile Context` and reviewed nodes with rubrics.
 It must not receive reviewed edges.
-- Initial outline authoring runs as one full-graph model call for the reviewed 30-50 node target.
+- Initial outline authoring runs as one full-graph model call for the current reviewed graph scale.
 Do not split outline generation into node batches; defer batching and global reconciliation until graph scale requires them.
 - Knowledge-state-outline model output contains `node_id`, `mastery_level`, `misconceptions`, and `unknowns` only.
 It must not output `evidence_refs`, `user_id`, or lifecycle `kind`; workflow code supplies those during deterministic candidate-map assembly.
 - Outline output and assembled candidate maps must explicitly include `misconceptions` and `unknowns` arrays for every node state, even when empty.
 Missing arrays are invalid rather than interpreted as defaults.
 - Prompt outline authoring to avoid exact duplicate items within each state's `misconceptions` and `unknowns`.
 Validation rejects exact duplicates instead of silently deduplicating them.
 Do not add semantic-similarity merging.